9S: Critical reception

-Polygon regarded the player's actions as 9S as one of the biggest spoilers of the decade due to the different fighting style he employs in contrast to 2B and gives the player a completely different perspective in regards to the story.
-The website further noted that the ending of the game was shocking as the duo suffer horrible deaths, praising Yoko Taro's writing in regards to the execution.
+Game journalists have often commented on 9S's characterisation.
+Christopher Byrd from the Washington Post said that 9S's issue that vexes him the most is how machine life-forms like Jean-Paul are capable of higher-order thinking.
+His violent attitude can often be too much towards machines, but at the same time comes across as realistic and natural.
+Polygon regarded the player's actions as 9S as one of the biggest spoilers of the decade due to the different fighting style he employs compared to 2B, which gives the player a completely different perspective on the story.
+The website further noted that the ending of the game was shocking as the duo suffer horrible deaths, praising Yoko Taro's writing with regard to the execution.
 Because of 9S's arc from a friendly soldier to a revengeful renegade seeking to kill A2 after 2B's death, Paste Magazine regarded him as one of the best characters from 2017.
-Kotaku referred to 9S and 2B as "guardian angels sent by the deities in the form of the Council of Humanity" further enhanced by the amount of Machines they meet and help them in sidequests such as one who has questions to 9S about how can they make children while befriending them.
+In "NieR (De)Automata: Defamiliarization and the Poetic Revolution of NieR: Automata", Grace Gerrish from Boston College commented that 9S and 2B are free from YoRHa for the first time when the bunker is destroyed by the virus and start travelling around the world on their own will, establishing the trope of death of the author.
+This further gives the player freedom with the multiple endings they can reach from then on, especially with the ability to switch between androids.

-In "NieR (De)Automata: Defamiliarization and the Poetic Revolution of NieR: Automata" Grace Gerrish from Boston College commented that 9S and 2B are free from Yorha for the first time when the bunker is destroyed by the virus and start travelling around the world on their own will establishing the trope of death of the author.
-This further gives the player freedom with the multiple endings they can reach from then on especially with the ability to switch between androids.
+There was also commentary focused on 9S's dynamic with 2B.
+Kyle Campbell of RPG Site felt 2B's death had a major impact on 9S due to his high reaction over while fighting impostors of his missing partner.
+Anthony John Agnello of The A.V.
+Club compared them Hamlet names which was indicative of Nier: Automatas commentary of existentialist themes as a result of their multiple deaths in the game and whether or not the two characters will revive in the end following the tragedy.
+Celia Lewis of The Escapist noted that the blindfold worn by 2B and 9S indicated how they come across as controlled figures who see the who are limited to a black and white view of the war.
+The duo's role in Nier: Automata Ver1.1a was praised for its fresh dynamic between 2B and 9S, the player's perspective constantly changing between them.
+In particular, GamesRadar enjoyed the fight 9S and 2B have against the machine Simone in the theatre, especially because of how the anime adapts 9S's hacking ability against the enemy and the next scene where 9S brutally kills two machines that gave up.
+Kotaku saw to 9S and 2B as caring figures sent by the council of humanity, further enhanced by the number of Machines they meet and help in sidequests, such as one who has questions for 9S about how they can make children while befriending them.